Skip to main content

 For some people:

-- All your package's dependencies must be published on pypi.
+• All the packages your package uses, like Assembly Line, must be published on pypi.
 That is the only place that the sandboxed server can get them.

 Disabling